william-c-fenton/CMSC-447-Voting-03/README.md

 To run tests for the polls page you need only to have one terminal open.
-Use this command in the root directory of the project:
+Use the following command in the root directory of the project:

 _python manage.py test polls_